linde9821/epa-visualizer/README.md

 EPAs provide a complete, non-abstracted representation of all observed process behavior — preserving full trace information while capturing shared prefixes in a compact graphical form.
-This enables interactive and animated visualization of process behavior and variation, with a primary focus on exploring *variants* within the process.
+This enables interactive and animated visualization of process behavior and variation, with a primary focus on exploring variants within the process.

 The tool helps users understand process complexity and behavior through:
 - variant-based views of the process
 - structural insights into common prefixes and branching points
 - flexible filtering options to explore and manage large or deep EPAs
-- statistics and animations of events flowing through a EPA
+- statistics and animations of events flowing through an EPA

 Key capabilities include advanced filtering, playback of process cases, and statistical summaries.
 The tool supports event logs in `.xes` and `.xes.gz` formats.